 - Partnering with the public

-Policy development at the local level that involves diverse interests or groups requires still more intensity of public involvement.
-Issues that involve many diverse interests, are broad in complexity (or geography), are controversial or costly require more intensity of public involvement.
-Even policy development by government units is best undertaken with broad public participation.
-Partnering with the public means that the decision making authority is no longer exclusively in the hands of the governmental unit.
+Policy development at the local level that involves diverse interests or groups requires still greater intensity of public involvement.
+Issues that involve many diverse interests, are broad in complexity (or geography), are controversial or costly require greater intensity of public involvement.
+Partnering with the public means that the decision-making authority is no longer exclusively in the hands of the governmental unit.
 Instead, decisions are made by consensus in which the governmental unit actively works with the public towards a shared vision, policy or decision.
-Facilitated processes to raise concerns, share ideas, minimize conflicting views and bring diverse interests into greater alignment are typical of the methods within this level of public involvement.
+Facilitated processes to raise concerns, share ideas, minimize conflicting views and bring diverse interests into greater alignment are typical of the methods within this type of public involvement.

 - Implementing what the public decides

 In addition to varying levels of public participation, there are also varying levels of time and cost associated with the public involvement continuum.
-While these are legitimate factors to consider when selecting a public participation method, governmental units should recognize the added value that results from effectively involving the public in terms of improved communication, increased awareness, broader understanding, and heightened trust.
-For more information on effective public participation, visit the eXtension Community Planning and Zoning section on Public Participation in Planning.
+While these are legitimate factors to consider when selecting a public participation method, governmental units should recognize the added value that results from effectively involving the public in terms of improved communication, increased awareness, broader understanding and heightened trust.